Frequently Asked Questions

 Do you have any restrictions on who can apply?

 The Olson Foundation grant processes do not fund fraternal, sectarian and religious organizations where the money is intended for the principal benefit of the organization’s own members or adherents, or where the grant is intended for inherently religious activities.
 We do not fund private foundations or “pass thru” organizations.
-Please read the Small and Large Grant Guidelines for further information.
+Please read the Grant Guidelines for further information.

 Where does art fall in your plan?